Updated: Sep 1

-Before we draw a comparison between conventional medicine and functional neurology, it’s important to understand that this is not a conversation of which approach is better than the other.
-In fact we at Better Brain & Body, many of our patients are referred by other physicians or conventional neurologists who recognize how functional neurology can compliment their existing treatments and provide a better overall benefit to the end patient.
+Before we compare conventional medicine and functional neurology, it’s important to understand that this is not a conversation about which approach is better.
+In fact, at Better Brain & Body, many of our patients are referred by other physicians or conventional neurologists who recognize how functional neurology can complement their existing treatments and provide a better overall benefit to the end patient.

-The primary difference between functional neurology and conventional medical neurology lies in the way diseases and dysfunctions of the nervous system are diagnosed and treated.
+The primary difference between functional neurology and conventional medical neurology lies in how diseases and dysfunctions of the nervous system are diagnosed and treated.
 Traditional neurology often focuses on the structural pathology of the nervous system in a binary manner.
-Meaning, it’s either working or it’s not.
+Meaning it’s either working, or it’s not.
 And if it’s not working, treatment often consists of pharmaceutical products and/or surgery that address the symptoms.

 An example, let’s look at migraines.

 In the United States, over 38 million people suffer from migraines, with 2-3 million suffering from chronic migraines.
-After experiencing the debilitating effects of a migraine, many people will see a conventional neurologist.
+Many people will see a conventional neurologist after experiencing the debilitating effects of a migraine.
 However, almost every person who suffers from chronic migraines will show a normal brain scan.
 As a result, there is not much a conventional neurologist can do other than prescribe pharmaceuticals.
-However, at Better Brain & Body we offer a number of therapies that have helped minimize and eliminate many of our patients’ migraines without the use of pharmaceuticals or surgery.
+However, at Better Brain & Body, we offer a number of therapies that have helped minimize and eliminate many of our patients’ migraines without the use of pharmaceuticals or surgery.

 Not sure if Functional Neurology is right for you or a loved one?

-Let’s first start by stating that there is no one therapy or medicine that is right for everyone.
+Let’s start by stating that no one therapy or medicine is right for everyone.
 However, below are some situations where you may want to consider functional neurology.

-Whether it’s your primary physician or a conventional neurologist, it’s always important to explore all your treatment options.
+Whether it’s your primary physician or a conventional neurologist, exploring all your treatment options is always important.
 Think of your health the way you would when having your car repaired.
 If the engine is making a knocking noise, one mechanic may tell you to replace the engine.
 However, if you were to get a second opinion, other mechanics may tell you that you can eliminate that noise by simply changing the oil.

 Looking for alternatives to prescription medications.

-Not all prescriptions are the same but many along with benefits come with a laundry list of side effects.
-If you are looking for ways to lower your reliance on the medications or cut them out all-together, functional neurology may offer a solution.
+Not all prescriptions are the same, but many, along with benefits, come with a laundry list of side effects.
+Functional neurology may offer a solution if you are looking for ways to lower your reliance on medications or cut them out altogether.

 You’ve been using traditional therapies and medicine but still can’t regain the quality of life you once had.

 As we mentioned, many of our patients come to us by referral from other physicians.
-If you or a loved one are not responding to the traditional therapies or medicines being prescribed, functional neurology may be able to help you regain your quality of life.
+If you or a loved one are not responding to the traditional therapies or medicines prescribed, functional neurology may help you regain your quality of life.

 You or a loved one are suffering from any of the following conditions.